behkamfallah/RAG-ICL/README.md

 The dummy data is a PDF about cloud computing located in the `.\Team10\data\cc.pdf`.

 > [!WARNING]
-> Please use your own OpenAI API Key, since the one in the code does not work due to security policies.
+> Please use your own OpenAI API Key in Line 32 of the code, since the one in the code does not work due to security policies.